Wilhelm Hallwachs: Career

 From 1878 Hallwachs studied physics, most of his time at the University of Strasbourg, then part of Germany he also did one year at the University of Berlin.
 At last he was an assistant to August Kundt at Strasbourg where he was awarded a doctorate in 1893.

 Hallwachs moved on to become an assistant to Friedrich Kohlrausch at the University of Würzburg where he stayed there from 1884 until 1886.
 In 1886, he went to Leipzig where he habilitated with Gustav Heinrich Wiedemann until 1888.
 After that he followed Friedrich Kohlrausch in Strasbourg.

 Hallwachs became a professor at the Dresden University of Technology in 1893, originally for electrical engineering until he succeeded August Toepler in 1900 as a professor for physics.
 In 1921/22 Hallwachs was rector of the university.

 Private life

-In 1890 Hallwachs married Marie Kohlrausch, the daughter of Professor Friedrich Kohlrausch (physicist); he was an assistant with her in Würzburg.
+In 1890 Hallwachs married Marie Kohlrausch, the daughter of Professor Friedrich Kohlrausch; he was an assistant with her in Würzburg.